 - Try reloading the site to see if the 500 Internal Server error has been resolved.

 If after reloading the site, your site is working, you need to follow from step 7 again, if you don’t do that step the new .htaccess file will not be generated and you will receive a 404 errors on every other URL.

 From WordPress Editor (If you can access)

 If the error is because of the .htaccess file, rename it to .htaccess.bak.
 After you rename this file, reload your website and check if the error is resolved or not.

-If resolved, then you have to generate a new .htaccess file otherwise your website will return 404 error.
-For generating a new .htaccess file, go to Setting, select Permalinks and click on Save Changes button.
+If resolved, then you have to generate a new .htaccess file otherwise your website will return a 404 error.
+For generating a new .htaccess file, go to Setting, select Permalinks, and click on the Save Changes button.

 500 Internal Server Error in WordPress can occur due to corrupt WordPress plugins, How corrupt plugins?
 WordPress keeps rolling updates and sometimes plugins become incompatible with the WordPress version or even sometimes with the PHP version in your server.